brrltd/sapphire/docs/en/reference/sqlquery.md

-# SQL Query
+# SQL Select

 ## Introduction

-An object representing a SQL query, which can be serialized into a SQL statement.
+An object representing a SQL select query, which can be serialized into a SQL statement.
 It is easier to deal with object-wrappers than string-parsing a raw SQL-query.
 This object is used by the SilverStripe ORM internally.